Bubbly Pet

 Spaying and neutering your Maltipoo can increase its health and lifespan.
 It is usually done for household pets to control their pet population.

-Spayed and neutered dogs live longer, healthier, happier because they have fewer behavioral issues and less susceptible to infections and degenerative diseases that can reduce their life expectancy.
+Spayed and neutered dogs live longer, healthier, and happier because they have fewer behavioral issues and are less susceptible to infections and degenerative diseases that can reduce their life expectancy.

 For female dogs, ovaries are removed to prevent them from being pregnant.
 In male dogs, testicles are removed to prevent them from making any female dog pregnant.